On this page:

 Low Performing Queries (within ad groups)

-To view suggestions, the negative keywords need to meet the following filter criteria:
+To view suggestions, the search queries need to meet the following filter criteria:

 Criteria for duplicate queries (across ad groups)